ayman23-ds/End-to-End-ETL-Pipeline-Project/README.md

 The Top 5 Categories chart shows that:

-Mountain Bikes is the best-selling category by a large margin Road Bikes comes second
+- Mountain Bikes is the best selling category by a large margin
+- Road Bikes comes second
-Cruisers Bicycles is third
+- Cruisers Bicycles is third
-Electric Bikes and Cyclocross Bicycles follow behind Interpretation
+- Electric Bikes and Cyclocross Bicycles follow behind

 This means customer demand is concentrated strongly in Mountain Bikes.
 The gap between Mountain Bikes and the other categories is significant which suggests that this category is a major revenue driver.